 During the Covid-19 pandemic, malicious remote access attempts grew 2.4 times.
 The global hybrid workforce was targeted with more than 100 million email threats daily in September, a new report showed on Friday.

-“This underscores the importance of security infrastructures that keep work accessible to the right users and out of reach of fraudulent actors,” according to global ‘Hybrid Work Index’ released by networking giant Cisco.
+“This underscores the importance of security infrastructures that keep work accessible to the right users and out of reach of fraudulent actors,” according to the global ‘Hybrid Work Index’ released by networking giant Cisco.

 As countries return to normalcy, hybrid work is being refined and 64 percent of those surveyed agree that the ability to work remotely instead of coming into an office directly affects whether they stay or leave a job.

-However, there is also uncertainty whether employers will realize the potential of hybrid work as only 47 percent think that their company will allow working from anywhere vs. in-office over the next 6-12 months, said the report, based on millions of aggregated and anonymous customer data points.
+However, there is also uncertainty about whether employers will realize the potential of hybrid work as only 47 percent think that their company will allow working from anywhere vs. in-office over the next 6-12 months, said the report, based on millions of aggregated and anonymous customer data points.

 “We’re truly at a unique time, with the ability to redefine work.
-All employees around the world want a workplace that enables them to do their best, and it is our responsibility as business leaders to learn how best to support and enable our employees, however and wherever they work,” said Chuck Robbins, Chair and CEO, Cisco.
+All employees around the world want a workplace that enables them to do their best, and it is our responsibility as business leaders to learn how best to support and enable our employees, however and wherever they work,” said Chuck Robbins, Chair and CEO Cisco.

 “Pre-pandemic, people used mobile devices 9 per cent of the time to connect to their meetings.
 In a hybrid work world, this number tripled and is now at 27 per cent,” the findings showed.

 More than 61 million meetings take place globally every month via Cisco Webex and in any one of them, only 48 percent of participants are likely to speak.